almachelouche/middleman/content/email/IN/enews/003/7m-2yr.md

   title = '''Insider'''
   date = '''04 May 2017'''
-  copy = '''IN THIS ISSUE:<br />Ford Safety | Video: Price Promise  | Driving with kids <br />And more'''
+  copy = '''IN THIS ISSUE:<br />Ford Safety | Video: Price Promise  | Driving with kids and more'''

 [[module]] # eNews Top Story
 path='email_modules/custom/enews_topstory'
 color='white_pb'

 title = ''''''
-  copy = '''This latest edition of the Insider will take you through some of the latest happening and events and promotions at Ford.<br /> Also read our helpful article below on how to keep your children comfortable and happy in the car, for everyone's safety.<br /><br /><span style="color:#000001; font-size: 24px; font-family: 'Arial','Helvetica','Sans-Serif'; line-height: 30px; font-weight: normal; font-style: regular;">Your safety.
+  copy = '''This latest edition of the Insider will take you through some of the latest happening and events and promotions at Ford.
+Also keep an eye out for some driving and safety tips below. <br /><br /><span style="color:#000001; font-size: 24px; font-family: 'Arial','Helvetica','Sans-Serif'; line-height: 30px; font-weight: normal; font-style: regular;">Your safety.
 Our priority.</span><br /><br />Nothing is more important to us than your safety.
-That's why Ford go further to design high-quality vehicles and smart technology that keep you more secure and in control - in all kinds of real-world conditions.
+That's why every Ford vehicle is packed with high-tech safety features that keep you more secure and in control.
 Want to see how?
-Just click below.  ''' cta1_text = '''EXPLORE SAFETY''' cta1_url = '''https://www.india.ford.com/safety/''' cta1_link_name = '''ford_safety'''
+Just click below.''' cta1_text = '''EXPLORE SAFETY''' cta1_url = '''https://www.india.ford.com/safety/''' cta1_link_name = '''ford_safety'''